 What should you do in the event of a breach?

 In the event of a breach, there are specific processes to follow depending on your organisation.
 Policies and procedures should document particular actions required.
 Every organisation should ensure full access for all staff to the following instructions:

 - In the event of a breach gather the following information:

 - A detailed description of the circumstances surrounding the compromise/breach.

-- Include all relevant information including the category and types of data, the number of data subjects affected, and the number of actual data records.
+- Include all relevant information.
+Such as, category and types of data, the number of data subjects affected, and the number of actual data records.

 - The likely outcome and consequence of the breach

-- Document a full description of intended investigation with a complete breakdown of measures taken immediately and for future prevention of similar compromises.
+- Document a full description of intended investigation with a complete breakdown of measures taken immediately.
+And also for future prevention of similar compromises.

 - Within 72 hours, report the breach to the relevant Data subjects and Data Protection Authorities if you are required to do so.
 Ensure you have documented the contact details of your local Data Protection Authority.

 - Nominate a senior member of the team to act as investigator and reporter.